Damages for Kansas City Nursing Home Abuse

 The jurisdiction for the case can impact the value of a claim.
 Some states place a cap on the compensation individuals may receive for personal injury claims.

 Kansas law imposes caps on compensation for noneconomic damages (pain and suffering damages).
-However, earlier this summer (2019), the Kansas Supreme Court ruled that caps on certain damages awarded by juries were unconstitutional.
+However, in 2019, the Kansas Supreme Court ruled that caps on certain damages awarded by juries were unconstitutional.

 Missouri does not have caps on compensation, except in medical malpractice wrongful death cases.